On Certain Subshifts and their Associated Monoids: Introduction

 In symbolic dynamics one studies subshifts, by which are meant the dynamical systems $(C, S)$, where $C$ is an $S_{\Sigma}$-invariant closed subset of $\Sigma^{\Bbb Z}$, and $S$ is the restriction of $S_{\Sigma}$ to $C$.
-An introduction to the theory of subshifts is in [Ki, LM] (see also [B, BP]).
-Here we continue the investigation of the semigroup invariants of subshifts as begun in [Kr].
-There a partially ordered set $\Cal P_{C}$ was invariantly associated to a subshift.
+An introduction to the theory of subshifts is in \cite {Ki, LM} (see also \cite {B, BP}).
+Here we continue the investigation of the semigroup invariants of subshifts as begun in \cite {Kr}.
+There a partially ordered set $\mathcal P_{C}$ was invariantly associated to a subshift.
 Also an invariant property $(A)$ of subshifts was described.
-If a subshift has Property $(A)$ $C$ then a semigroup (with zero) $\Cal M_{C}$ is invariantly associated to $ C$. $\Cal M_{C}$ is a monoid if and only if $\Cal P_{C}$ is a singleton set and then $\Cal P_{C}$ contains the unit of $\Cal M_{C}$.
+If a subshift has Property $(A)$ then a semigroup (with zero) $\mathcal S_{C}$ is invariantly associated to $ C$.
+The semigroup $\mathcal S_{C}$ is a monoid if and only if $\mathcal P_{C}$ is a singleton set and then $\mathcal P_{C}$ contains the unit of $\mathcal S_{C}$.

-Let $\Cal M$ be a semigroup (with zero).
-We denote by $\Gamma_{-}(\alpha), \Gamma(\alpha),\Gamma_{+}(\alpha)$ the left context, context, and right context (in $\Cal M$) of an element $\alpha $ of $\Cal M$,
+Let $\mathcal S$ be a semigroup (with zero).
+We denote by $\Gamma_{-}(a), \Gamma(a),\Gamma_{+}(a)$ the left context, context, and right context (in $\mathcal S$) of an element $a $ of $\mathcal S$,

-Denoting by $[\alpha]$ the set of elements in $\Cal M$ that have the same context as $\alpha\in \Cal M$, the set $[\Cal M = ]\{[\alpha] : \alpha \in \Cal M\}$ is a semigroup (with zero), where
+Denoting by $[a]$ the set of elements in $\mathcal S$ that have the same context as $a\in \mathcal S$, the set $[\mathcal S] = \{[a] : a \in \mathcal S\}$ is a semigroup (with zero), where